nakedgoat/newznab-installer.sh/README.md

 sudo ./nn-installer.sh

 * be sure to edit your domain for SSL via LE cerbot.
-* also the script will create your DB, so us that information when on database install step of the NN installer.
+* also the script will create your DB, so use that information when on database install step of the NN installer.
 Otherwise you'll get a 590 err.

 See also : https://github.com/nakedgoat/newznab-backfill.php/tree/main